AlexDR1998/Quantum-Computing-Project/README.md

 ALright kids this is your handy guide to using our low level quantum stuff. relevant 7/2/2019

 1. What you need:
-to use this stuff you need to import gatec.py into your code its also a good idea to get numpy just in case
+to use this stuff you need to from gatec.py import * into your code its also a good idea to get numpy just in case

 2. Creating Objects: